The Happenings on Shaw Hill

 I sat down in a chair next to the small side table.

-I already knew the answer – but I wanted to hear him say it.
-I wanted to see if he would give a different answer than the one he had given Steve.
+“Do you live here alone?”
+I already knew the answer, but I wanted to hear him say it.
+I wanted to see if he would give a different answer than the one he had given Mr. Taylor.

 “Where are you from Mr. Varlan?”